Bills center Mitch Morse, defensive end Boogie Basham out vs. Bears; Jordan Poyer to practice

 Diggs would not be where he is today – third in the NFL this season in catches (99), receiving yards (1,299) and touchdown receptions (10) – without a competitive streak.
 He’s gone from a fifth-round pick in 2015 to his third consecutive Pro Bowl nod.

-How exactly they return to Buffalo after the game may also be impacted by the winter storm.
+How exactly they return to Buffalo after the game might also be impacted by the winter storm.
 Safety will again drive any decision to change plans, McDermott said.

 The initial hope as far as getting to Chicago was to stick to leaving Friday, keeping a normal schedule, but as the severity of the storm became more apparent, there was concern about the weather both in leaving Buffalo and arriving in Chicago.

-The Bills are still figuring out a few details, included where they will hold their walkthrough on Friday.
-Going somewhere outside for the walkthrough is still a possibility, McDermott said.
+The Bills are still figuring out a few details, included where they will hold their walkthrough Friday.
+Going somewhere outside for the walkthrough is still a possibility, McDermott said when he met with reporters Thursday morning.

 “Some of it is TBD, just because of the recency of the news that we're moving our departure time up,” McDermott said.
 “So, we're working behind the scenes on some of that.
 We do want to get a walkthrough in if we can.
 If we cannot get out to get one, then we'll do it in the hotel, in the ballrooms that are provided.”